jannikl7/onecom/README.md

 The purpose of this program is to offer a solution without using any date libraries.

-NOTE: A confirmation via Chronounit is done and printed to console only as verification of the result and is NOT part of the initial calculation.
+NOTE: A Chronounit verification is done and printed to console as a verification only and is NOT part of the initial calculation.